 As often happens in the Marvel movies, CAPTAIN MARVEL tweaks Talos a bit.
 On screen, the warrior can shape-shift.
 In fact, as Ben Mendelsohn revealed during an interview with Slashfilm, Talos is pretty good at changing his appearance:

 “Physiologically any Skrull can change shape.
 It takes practice and, dare I say it, talent to do it well.
 He’s a battle commander because he does it well.”

 Shape-shifting allows Talos to infiltrate an important power structure and establish a command position over a couple of established MCU characters.
 But while CAPTAIN MARVEL takes the Skrull in a new direction, it maintains an important part of the character’s psychology: his insecurity.

 Talos’s insecurity could allow the MCU to explore a new kind of antagonist.
 Marvel villains are driven by motivations great and small.
 There are power-hungry megalomaniacs like Obadiah Stane and Darren Cross and morally conflicted men (and aliens) like Thanos and Vulture.

 Talos is different.
 In the comics, his main drive is his desire to be accepted and valued.
 He tries to prove his worth to others, but really needs to convince himself.
 Compare him to someone like Killmonger (above), who never doubts his personal vision for even a moment.

 We’re used to seeing villains who are sure of their goals and what they represent.
 We’ve rarely seen versions who spend most of their time trying to prove themselves.
-If CAPTAIN MARVEL carries over that dynamic from the source material, Talos could be a fascinatingly complex adversary for the Avengers — perhaps one of the most complex in the MCU.
+With that dynamic, Talos could be a fascinatingly complex adversary for the Avengers — perhaps one of the most complex in the MCU.